PBonvang/BaseVault/Zettlekasten/Fleeting notes/Getting started with Obsidian.md

 - [Mathpix](https://mathpix.com): Mathpix is an online OCR made for LaTeX translation.
 This is a real time saver, instead of having to copy long LaTeX formulas simply screen shot it, through it in Mathpix and voila you've got the formula in a nice and modifiable format.
 Mathpix has a free trial, which works just fine if you're not copying full PDFs worth of text, else their subscription is less than 50 DKK per month.
 - [Zotero](https://www.zotero.org/): Zotero is a personal research assistant, which keeps track of read articles and papers, seen videos, visited sites that you wish to refer to in the future.
 It's essentially a library of sources which automatically generates citations and bibliographies links.
 Combined with the [Zotero obsidian](https://github.com/mgmeyers/obsidian-zotero-integration) plugin, it becomes even easier.

-# 6 - Systemic note taking / Note mindset
+# 6 - Systemic note taking & mindset
 Once you've got the basics of using Obsidian down:
 - Basic markdown
 - How to link in a meaningful way